tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 Kudos to:\
 -- borisskyman for the 20th Anniversary Mod\
--- creators from Kindred Blades VK group and chessbase50 for KB mod with the included patch.dll + other assets\
+-- creators from Kindred Blades VK group and chessbase50 for some textures and the patch.dll\
 -- DawidFreeman for the Unofficial Patch\
 -- u/International_Pop914, aka Strik3Papi for advices and provided reference materials